The earnest prayer of a righteous person has great power and produces wonderful results (James 5:16 NLT).

 Allan teetered on the brink of a nervous breakdown.
 From man’s perspective, it appeared he was on the verge of losing it all.
 From God’s perspective, Allan was right where he needed to be.

+It was that year that Allan met a Christian man, a pastor, who had done everything he had done, and yet knew the forgiveness of Jesus.
+Through this man, Allan gave his life to Christ.
 The way Allan later explained what happened that day was this: “That man had done everything I had done.
-I knew that if God could forgive him and he could be a pastor, then He could forgive me too.”
+I knew that if God could forgive him and he could be a pastor, then God could forgive me too.”

 Allan was my dad.